 (4) Except as provided in section 16 a delegation under this section does not include the power to subdelegate.

-(5) Nothing in this section is to be read as limiting the ability of the Authority to act through the board, members of staff or agents in the normal course of business.
+(5) Nothing in this section is to be read as limiting the ability of the FES Commissioner to act through members of staff or agents in the normal course of business.

 [Section 15 inserted by No. 38 of 2002 s.
 10; amended by No. 42 of 2002 s.
-7.]
+7; No. 22 of 2012 s.
+14, 43 and 44.]

 16. Subdelegation

-(1) The Minister may, in an instrument by which a function is delegated under section 15(1), authorise the Authority to subdelegate that function to —
+(1) The Minister may, in an instrument by which a function is delegated under section 15(1), authorise the FES Commissioner to subdelegate that function to another member of staff.

-(a) the chief executive officer;

-(b) a member; or

-(c) a member of staff.

-(2) The Authority may, in an instrument by which a function is delegated under section 15(2)(a), authorise the chief executive officer to subdelegate that function to —
+(2) The FES Commissioner may, in an instrument by which a function is delegated under section 15(2)(a) to a member of staff, authorise the member of staff to subdelegate that function to another member of staff.

-(a) a member;

-(b) a member of staff; or

-(c) a consultative committee.

 (3) A subdelegation under this section must be made in writing.